Symphony No. 13 (Myaskovsky)

-Its premiere was conducted by Leo Ginzburg.
-It received possibly its first performance in recent times on November 9, 1994 in a BBC Radio 3 broadcast from the BBC National Orchestra of Wales conducted by Tadaaki Otaka.
+The premiere was given in Chicago by Stock on 15 November 1933.
+The Soviet premiere was on 26 November 1933, conducted by Leo Ginzburg.
+The bleak and difficult music met a lukewarm reception, and the score was not printed until 1945.
+It received possibly its first performance in recent times on 9 November 1994 in a BBC Radio 3 broadcast from the BBC National Orchestra of Wales conducted by Tadaaki Otaka.

 Its central section contains a fugato in B minor, and "peters out" with quiet B♭ minor dissonant chords.

 It is among Myaskovsky's more dissonant compositions.

 The symphony lasts about 20 minutes in performance.
 It was apparently not published until 1945.